DS-Homebrew/nds-bootstrap/README.md

 # Compiling

-In order to compile this on your own, you will need [devkitPro](https://devkitpro.org/) with the devkitARM toolchain, plus the necessary tools and libraries.
-DevkitPro includes `dkp-pacman` for easy installation of all components:
+In order to compile this on your own, you will need [devkitPro](https://devkitpro.org/) with the devkitARM toolchain, plus the necessary tools and libraries. devkitPro includes `dkp-pacman` for easy installation of all components:

 ```
  $ dkp-pacman -Syu devkitARM general-tools dstools ndstool libnds libfat-nds